How to Play Roulette: The Complete Step-by-step Guide for Beginners

 As you can see, the zero and the double zero are on opposite sides of the wheel.

-The order of the numbers is standardized across all American roulette wheels and they are in a different order compared to the numbers on a European (sometimes called French) wheel.
+The order of the numbers is standardized across all American roulette wheels, and they are in a different order compared to the numbers on a European (sometimes called French) wheel.

 Nowadays, roulette wheels in land-based casinos are extremely well designed to very fine tolerances.
 In any sophisticated casino, they are routinely checked for balance and to ensure a completely random spin every time.